Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03c_Extras.md

 [INSERT IGNORE FIELD]
-Click this button to enter an "ignore field", that is, to indicate that the field in that position does not need to be exported or imported, in the *Fields in the definition* list.
+Click this button to add an "ignore field" command, that is, to indicate that the field in that position does not need to be exported or imported, in the *Fields in the definition* list.

 **CSV format definition**